 Favorite mountain biking trails in Bend, Oregon

-Join our rider-at-large, Don Leet, for these summer favorites:
+Join our rider-at-large, Don Leet, for these Central Oregon favorites:

 "I’ve been asked to write and describe some of my favorite mountain bike trails in Bend, Oregon.
 A little background first: I love riding my mountain bike--the ups, the downs the technical, the flowing, and the challenging.
 But what I really love is the mountain in mountain bikes.
 I love the views and the scenery more than anything.
 And I don’t like to shuttle.
 I’m not morally against it, I just rather be on my bike than in a van, so most of my rides will include long climbs, views and thrilling descents." --Don

 Here is number one: South Side of Crescent Mountain.
 It’s west of Santiam Pass in an area called the Old Cascade Crest.
 That’s because it was the crest before these youngish volcanoes popped up.
 Go over Santiam Pass, take a left at the Santiam Y and then go straight at the Clear Lake Cutoff towards Sweet Home and Corvallis.
 Take a right at Lava Lake Sno-park about half a mile after the intersection.
 Stay on the one-lane paved road past the Sno-park (Road 2067) for about a mile.
 Follow signs to the trailhead up the gravel road (508).
 Trailhead is up about half a mile.

 There are many variations of this ride.
 My GPS here shows the shortest: 4 miles up and 4 miles down.
 It not quite a 2-hour ride if you go my pace.
 There are lots of hike-a-bike ups in a beautiful setting, and swoopy downhills with sidehills, switchbacks and fun.
 Not many rocks, and nothing really technical unless you go too fast.

 Another variation would be go down the north side and then return up and back down.
 This would be twice as long.
 The north side is a bit more technical but not over the top.